Leeo97one/discord-soundcloud/README.md

 **NOTE -**
 - This is not an extension, it is a seperate browser for SoundCloud.
 Check preview below.
-- Currently, the app refreshes your status every 10-15 seconds, which means when you switch songs it may not change instantly.
-This is not a bug, **_this is a feature_**
+- The app refreshes your status every 10-15 seconds, which means when you switch songs it may not appear to change instantly.
+This is not a bug.

 **KNOWN BUGS**
-- Right now the remaining time will not change if you skip around in a song.
-We are working on this right now.
 - Not having your SoundCloud language set to English will cause the application to keep your status stuck on "Currently Browsing"

 **SETUP FOR DEVS ON WINDOWS -** Clone and navigate to the directory in CMD and run